-- (1) The Constitutional Court Panel may admit evidence and give such directions as it considers necessary for the proper determination of the referral. - (2) The Constitutional Court Panel may decide to hold evidentiary hearings, either upon request or proprio motu.
+- (1) The Constitutional Court Panel may admit evidence and give such directions as it considers necessary for the proper determination of the referral. - (2) The Constitutional Court Panel may decide to hold evidentiary hearings, either upon request or proprio motu, when it considers that the evidence cannot be adduced in any other form.